Page Contents

 Edmonton

-One of the first places you should explore is the expansive North Saskatchewan River Valley, a network of parks and trails that offers a natural playground for biking, walking, or simply basking in the beauty of nature.
+One of the first places you should explore is the expansive North Saskatchewan River Valley, a network of parks and hiking trails that offers a natural playground for biking, walking, or simply basking in the beauty of nature.

 Also, I went Fat Tire Mountain Biking with River Valley Adventure Company, who also run winter Segway tours.
 Did you know Edmonton has an Iceway at Victoria Park that offers one of the first ‘skate to work’ schemes?